 As mentioned above, the government doesn’t charge an indirect tax on income.
 This tax is charged on the expenses that you incur.
 Earlier, the indirect tax included sales tax, value-added tax and many more components.
 However, with the onset of Goods & Service Tax (GST), all those components of indirect tax have been merged in a single window.
 The MRP of a product or a service includes the indirect tax.
 Let us now move on and learn more about the advantages & disadvantages of indirect tax.

 Advantages of Indirect Tax

-In this section, we have covered all the advantages of indirect tax.
+In this section, we have covered all the benefits of indirect tax.

 - Everyone Contributes – The best thing about the indirect tax is that everyone has to contribute.
 There is no option of skipping the indirect tax.
 In India, there are very few people who pay direct tax.
 In such a case, indirect tax helps ensure that everyone is paying tax even if they are evading it on their income.

 - No Tax Evasion – Tax evasion is not possible in the case of indirect tax.
 You need to pay GST on the goods, which can’t be avoided.
 This helps the government form a steady stream of revenue which is again injected back into the economy for the welfare of the people.
 Until now, this is the best advantage of the indirect tax.